emmasbragia/Group7_FinalProject/readme.md

 3. Any problems are you facing?

     Akshada:
-    - We met to discuss our plan for this sprint and what we wanted to get done.
-We decided to focus on two tabs and work towards getting those done to a large extent.
+    - We wrote user stories to figure out what we want to complete in this final sprint
-    - We set up trello and the burndown chart since we had issues with that last time.
-We also assigned responsibilities on who is going to be responsible for what.
+    - I am planning on writing code in javascript for allowing JS to pull information from Firestore and display on the website
-    - no problems as of now.
+    - I am having troubles with the code which i plan to ask my team members for assistance from

     Emma:
-    -  We met to discuss the plan for the sprint and breakout timing of activities.
+    -
-    - Roles were assigned so I planned on creating tabs and allowing them to switch between pages.
+    -
-    - No problems.
+    -

     Inaki:
-    - We met with the organization to finish up the final detail about the prototypes for the different pages of the website.
+    -
-    - I'm planning to start coding the events page and cleaning up some small details from the profile creation/update page.
+    -
-    -  None as of now.
+    -

     Lajzoo:
-    - Met with the HASA Chair to better assess design and what is wanted for implementation.
+    -
-    - Putting together another draft in JustInMind to satisfy HASA's Chairs requests.
+    -
-    - Translating requests from HASA Chair into simplified and accomplishable things I know the whole team is capable of implementing.
+    -

     Yasmine:
-    - Discussed what we would build off of from the first sprint
+    -
-    - Created Trello board and started working on estimations
+    -
-    -  N/a
+    -

 Meeting Evidence #2: